1500-Shubham/SpringNexus/Readme.md

 - Code : Inside User Table use fields is_first_login and totp_secret,
     - Whenever first_login is true then give one QR code attaching TOTP GoogleAuthenticatorKey key, Qr = GoogleAuthenticatorQRGenerator.getOtpAuthURL()
     - If first_login is false then simply match OTP from authenticator GoogleAuthenticator gAuth.authorize(user.getTotpSecret(),dto.getOtp()) // totp secret -> CurrentTime -> OTP matches

+## Nginx
+- Created a nginx.yml file to have nginx image and provided nginx config which has location to server mapping for forwarding.
+- Mounted nginx.conf local to container location

+## Deployment
+- 1) Docker-Containerization (scratch.txt for all documentation)
+- 2) Kubernetes